zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-hosting-service.md

 If you wish to achieve this only on release builds a [web.Release.config transform](http://go.microsoft.com/fwlink/?LinkId=125889) can be used.

-### Environment specific configuration files
+#### Environment specific configuration files

 Environment configuration files server 2 purposes:

-* Make the extension available in target environment
+1. Make the extension available in target environment
-* Override settings for target environment
+1. Override settings for target environment

 The environment specific configuration files need to follow these conventions

 * The files need to be placed under **\Content\Config\**
-* The file should be set as en EmbeddedContent, otherwise the file will not be included in the output that gets generated by the content unbundler.
+* The file should be set as an EmbeddedContent, otherwise the file will not be included in the output that gets generated by the content unbundler.
 * The files need to be named with the following convention: &lt;host&gt;.&lt;domain&gt;.json (e.g. portal.azure.com.json, ms.portal.azure.com.json)
 * The more generic the domain name, the more environments it covers.
 For example, it's enough to have a portal.azure.com.json.
 It will work with all portal production environments i.e *.portal.azure.com.
 * The file content is a json object with key/value pairs for settings to be overriden.
 If there are no settings that needs to be overridden, the file should contain an empty json object.